Contact and Support

 Tinman 3D makes use of method precondition checks and state assertions in order to validate the execution context.
 This helps to avoid out-of-range errors and memory corruption:

-These sanity checks are only active in DEBUG mode.
+These sanity checks are only performed in DEBUG

 The licence protection module of Tinman 3D uses encrypted data which must be unlocked with a licence key.
 Encrypted data is automatically unlocked when the application needs to access it for the first time.
 This can lead to unpredictable error situations when no valid licence key is available.